 Finally, Tacoma Power purchases Renewable Energy Credits (RECs) as a means of helping to comply with Washington State's Renewable Portfolio Standard and supporting the development of new renewables, such as wind or solar power, in the region.
-Tacoma Power was required to supply 15 percent of its load from qualified renewable sources in 2020.
-Our current compliance with this requirement is detailed on page 96.
+Tacoma Power is required to supply 15 percent of its load from qualified renewable sources beginning in 2020.
+Our current compliance with this requirement is detailed on page 97.

 Overview of Tacoma Power's power purchase agreements

-Power Purchase and REC Expense Components % of Expenses in 2021
+Power Purchase and REC Expense Components % of Expenses in 2023

-BPA Contract Purchases 74%
+BPA Contract Purchases 70.5%

-Columbia Basin Hydro 4%
+Other Contract Purchases 1.3%

-Portfolio Purchases 6%
+Portfolio Purchases 9.3%

-Transmission 14%
+Transmission 17.0%

-Renewable Energy Credits 2%
+Renewable Energy Credits 2.0%

-2021 Purchased Power and REC Expenses \$162,538,817
+2023 Purchased Power and REC Expenses \$151,574,800